Pumpkin Ale ChiliBy AlesKitchen

 - After 2 hours, add in all the beans and most of the pumpkin spice.
 Then add in 1/2 oz of chocolate.
 Cook for 15 minutes.
 Taste and adjust.
 Both chocolate and pumpkin spice go a long way.
 So add in a bit at a time after, taste, and adjust if you need.

-- Ladle into bowels.
+- Ladle into bowls.
 Garnish with a dollop of pumpkin yogurt (mix 1 cup greek yogurt, 1/4 cup pumpkin puree, pinch of cinnamon).
 And remember, chili is always better the next day.